matrix-org/matrix-spec-proposals/proposals/4095-bundled-url-previews.md

 If clients use the `/preview_url` endpoint as a helper for generating preview data, they should reupload the thumbnail image (if there is one) to create a persistent `mxc://` URI, as well as encrypt it if applicable.
+A future MSC could also extend `/preview_url` with a parameter to request a persistent URI.

 #### Receiving messages with `m.url_previews`
 If an object in the list contains only `matrix:matched_url` and no other fields,